plancherb1/academic-kickstart/content/home/featured_courses.md

 +++
-# A Featured Publications section created with the Featured Content widget.
+# A Featured Courses section created with the Featured Content widget.
-# This section displays publications from `content/publication/` which have
+# This section displays publications from `content/courses/` which have
 # `featured = true` in their front matter.

 widget = "featured_courses"  # See https://sourcethemes.com/academic/docs/page-builder/